-Uzza: Thank you Gerry, you are very kind; and what I am telling you is what Islamists believe to be true, and what Islamists believe is now the norm.
-And there is nothing we can do about it.
-But I have talked enough about that.
+Uzza: Thank you Gerry, you are very kind; and what I am telling you is what Islamists proclaim to be true, and what Islamists believe to be the truth is what we all must all eventually profess to believe if we want to live.

-Bob: So why did the Prophet fly to Jerusalem first then up to heaven?
+Bob: Good enough for me.
+But, why did the Prophet fly to Jerusalem first then up to heaven?

-Uzza: When he got to Jerusalem he landed on an outcrop of rock, where he rested al-Burak and over which the Dome of the Rock was built after the Muslim conquered Jerusalem, consecrating it as the third holiest site in Islam after Mecca and Medina.
+Uzza: When he got to Jerusalem Muhammad landed on an outcrop of rock where he rested al-Burak and over which the Dome of the Rock was built after the Muslim conquered Jerusalem, consecrating it as the third holiest site in Islam after Mecca and Medina.

 Bob: The Prophet flew to Jerusalem to consecrate a rock.
-That's crazy!
+That is crazy!

-Uzza: He did not fly to Jerusalem to sanctify a rock.
+Uzza: He did not fly to Jerusalem to sanctify anything.
 Others did that.
 He flew to Jerusalem to meet with the prophets of the Bible before his important meeting with God.
 His meeting with Moses in particular would prove extremely valuable in his negotiations with the Almighty

 Bob: I guess it would make sense for their graves to be located in Jerusalem.
 Still, meeting with the undead before meeting with god, that took guts.